yonischeyer1/myusers.io/README.md

 Open io-core folder with intellij
-Create artifact (make sure you save manifest in resources folder) Build artifact and copy it to dockerMeta folder in GUI/app/dockerMeta
+Create artifact (make sure you save manifest in resources folder) Build artifact and copy the jar file output to dockerMeta folder in GUI/app/dockerMeta
 ```

 ## Docs